 Among the best day trips from Sacramento, San Francisco is the most popular, and for a reason.
 Home to the world-famous Golden Gate Bridge, the city is a desiring destination for millions of people worldwide.
 Its steep streets, gorgeous colorful structures, and delicious food along with numerous seducing shops entertain and inspire every time.

 San Francisco doesn’t cease to astound as a true appreciator of Asian art and culture.
 With its Chinatown, the largest Chinese community outside Asia, it instills the same love into the hearts of its visitors.
-In fact, you can visit San Francisco on a few day trips from Sacramento just to get lost in chaotic streets of Chinatown.
+In fact, you can visit San Francisco on a few day trips from Sacramento just to get lost in the chaotic streets of Chinatown.
 Owning to endless souvenir and herbal shops, antique stores and Asian restaurants, such short visits can last the whole days.

 Fisherman’s Wharf is another reason to leave Sacramento for the epic day trips to San Francisco.
 Similar to Chinatown, it has gathered some of the best restaurants, shops, and attractions.
 The most popular of them are Alcatraz tours and Bay Cruises.
-The latter take you so close to the Golden Gate Bridge that you feel that you can touch it.
+The latter take you so close to the Golden Gate Bridge that you feel like you can touch it.

 1 hour 10 minutes from Sacramento